14 Best Places to Visit in the Midwest

 I love that in addition to lakeside cabins, you can choose from seasonal and affordable RV sites at the Northern Lights Resort to suit any travel style (and budget!).
 I instantly thought our journey was worth it!

+We drove about 3 hours north from Minneapolis towards Voyageurs National Park to reach Northern Lights Resort.
 Chris, our son and I stayed in a lakeside cabin for a 3-day long weekend.
-We instantly fell in love with the lake views from our cabin.
-The interior was comfortable, with air-conditioning, and a fully equipped kitchen.
+The cabin was very comfortable, with air-conditioning, and a fully equipped kitchen.

 Check rates or availability at Northern Lights Resort